 • Link failure in non-SPT

-When you have a lot of routers in a single area and your CPU load is high because of OSPF, incremental SPF can be enabled per router.
+When many routers are in a single area, and the CPU load is high because of OSPF, incremental SPF can be enabled per router.

 Forwarding Paradigms